 Umbria is known as “The Green Heart of Italy” and consists of only two provinces, Perugia and Terni.
 It is nestled amongst the Apennine Mountains and is the only Italian region that borders neither sea nor another country.

-It’s a popular region for international buyers priced out of the more accessible parts of Tuscany or the Lakes, but don’t think that you are getting anything less beautiful.
+Umbria is a popular region for international buyers priced out of the more accessible parts of Tuscany or the Lakes, but don’t think that you are compromising in any way, or getting anything less beautiful.
 A-listers such as Ed Sheeran have bought homes here.

-It has exciting cities such as Perugia, picture-perfect towns like Assisi and so many gorgeous and totally Italian villages.
+It has exciting cities such as Perugia, picture-perfect towns like Assisi and so many gorgeous villages.
 There are lakes, forests, plains and mountains in Umbria, and even a bit of skiing.

 Why buy property in Umbria?